-36 These names are pseudonyms used in all court hearings to protect the victims' privacy.
+These names are pseudonyms used in all court hearings to protect the victims' privacy.

-1. Accounting for the Harms to "Amy"37
+1. Accounting for the Harms to "Amy"38

-Amy was just four years old when her uncle began sexually abusing her.38 At a time when most girls her age were just learning about letters and numbers, Amy was forced to endure repeated rape, cunnilingus, fellatio, and digital penetration by her uncle, a trusted family member.39 Her uncle perpetrated some of the sexual assaults in order to produce child pornography for a child molester living in the Seattle area.
-Thus, Amy's child sexual abuse also turned into child sexual exploitation.40
+Amy was just four years old when her uncle began sexually abusing her.
+At a time when most girls her age were just learning about letters and numbers, Amy was forced to endure repeated rape, cunnilingus, fellatio, and digital penetration by her uncle, a trusted family member.
+Her uncle perpetrated some of the sexual assaults in order to produce child pornography for a child molester living in the Seattle area.
+Thus, Amy's child sexual abuse also turned into child sexual exploitation.

 When she was nine years old, immediately after the initial abuse ended, Amy received psychological counseling to cope with the trauma from the physical sexual abuse and production of child pornography.
-When her treatment concluded in 1999, Amy's therapist reported that Amy was "back to normal" and engaged in age-appropriate activities like dance.41 Although Amy always suspected her child sex abuse images were probably somewhere on the Internet, at age seventeen, Amy discovered that the images in fact were being widely collected and traded by countless individuals.42 Amy's use of a pseudonym reflects a painful irony: she seeks anonymity, but hers is among the most widely trafficked "series" of child pornography in the world.43
+When her treatment concluded in 1999, Amy's therapist reported that Amy was "back to normal" and that she engaged in age-appropriate activities like dance.
+Although Amy always suspected her child sex abuse images were probably somewhere on the Internet, at age seventeen, Amy discovered that the images in fact were being widely collected and traded by countless individuals.
+Amy's use of a pseudonym reflects a painful irony: she seeks anonymity, but hers is among the most widely trafficked "series" of child pornography in the world.

-37 The harms Amy suffers from child pornography are detailed in the expert evaluations and her own victim impact statements that accompany her restitution requests in various cases.
+The harms Amy suffers from child pornography are detailed in the expert evaluations and her own victim impact statements that accompany her restitution requests in various cases.
 This Part relies specifically on the reports and statements contained as attachments to one of Amy's recent restitution requests, submitted in March 2013.
 See Letter from James R. Marsh, Counsel for "Amy," Marsh Law Firm PLLC, to Camil Skipper, Appellate Chief, E.D.
 Cal.
 U.S. Attorney's Office (Mar.
 22, 2013) [hereinafter Amy's Restitution Request] (on file with authors).
-Attachment 1 of this request contains Amy's victim impact statement, hereinafter referred to as "Amy's 2013 Impact Statement;" Attachment 2 contains Dr. Joyanna Silberg's November 21, 2008 report of her psychological evaluation of Amy, hereinafter referred to as "Amy's Psychological Evaluation;" and Attachment 6 contains Dr. Stan V. Smith's September 15, 2008 report that calculates Amy's lost income and other economic losses attributable to the distribution of her images, hereinafter referred to as "Amy's Economic Loss Report."
+Attachment 1 of this request contains Amy's victim impact statement, hereinafter referred to as "Amy's 2013 Impact Statement;" Attachment 2 contains Dr. Joyanna Silberg's November 21, 2008 report of her psychological evaluation of Amy, hereinafter referred to as "Amy's Psychological Evaluation;" and Attachment 6 contains Dr. Stan V. Smith's September 15, 2008 report that calculates Amy's lost income and other economic losses attributable to the distribution of her child sex abuse images, hereinafter referred to as "Amy's Economic Loss Report."

-38 Amy's 2013 Impact Statement, supra note 37, at 1.
+Amy's 2013 Impact Statement, supra note 38, at 1.

-39 See Amy's Psychological Evaluation, supra note 37, at 2.
+See Amy's Psychological Evaluation, supra note 38, at 2.

-40 See id.; see also Bazelon, supra note 1, at 25 (describing how Amy's uncle forced her to perform sexual poses for photographs in response to specific requests from anonymous internet users).
+See id.; see also Bazelon, supra note 1, at 25 (describing how Amy's uncle forced her to perform sexual poses for photographs in response to specific requests from anonymous internet users).

-41 Amy's Psychological Evaluation, supra note 37, at 2-3 (quoting notes of Amy's original therapist, Dr. Ruby Salazar).
+Amy's Psychological Evaluation, supra note 38, at 2-3 (quoting notes of Amy's original therapist, Dr. Ruby Salazar).

-42 Id. at 3; Amy's 2013 Impact Statement, supra note 37, at 1.
+Id. at 3; Amy's 2013 Impact Statement, supra note 38, at 1.

-43 Amy is the victim portrayed in what law enforcement officials have identified as the "Misty" series.
-As of July 2009, analysts at NCMEC had encountered over 35,570 separate images associated with the "Misty" series, received from law enforcement officials around the world.
-NCMEC Brief, supra note 31, at 5.
+Amy is the victim portrayed in what law enforcement officials have identified as the "Misty" series.
+As of July 2009, analysts at NCMEC had encountered over 35,570 separate